zimicjs/zimic/README.md

 #### Declaring HTTP service schemas

-HTTP service schemas define the structure of the real services being used.
+HTTP service schemas define the structure of the real services being mocked.
 This includes paths, methods, request and response bodies, and status codes.
 Based on the schema, interceptors will provide type validation when applying mocks.

 <details>